 Core counseling courses - 53 credit hours.
 Biblical and theological studies courses - 20 credit hours.
 Psychology in relation to theology courses - 3 credit hours.

 Student's course of study must be approved by the Academic Director of the Master of Arts in Counseling program.
-The maximum number of biblical/theo-
+The maximum number of biblical/theological electives that may be transferred into the MAC program (to fulfill the 11 credit-hour biblical/theological electives component) is 9 credits.